Minnesota Attorney General's Office

 To avoid the unpleasantness of repossession, call your lender immediately if you don’t think you’ll be able to make a loan payment within the grace period.
 In many cases, the lender will try to figure out a payment plan that you can stick to.
 But if you don’t call right away, the lender may be less forgiving.

-Loans for used cars are similar to loans for new cars, except that lenders generally finance no more than 80 percent of a used car's value.
-This total value is based on the "National Automobile Dealers Association's (NADA) Used Car Guide" or "blue book."
-And typically you'll pay a higher interest rate on a loan for a used car than for a new one.
+Loans for used cars are similar to loans for new cars, except that lenders generally finance no more than 80 percent of a used car’s value.
+This total value is usually based on the “National Automobile Dealers Association’s (NADA) Used Car Guide” or “blue book.”
+Typically you’ll pay a higher interest rate on a loan for a used car than for a new one.